-Among our core and distinguishing institutional values is a foundational commitment to engagement and partnership in all that we do.
+Enhance and elevate our institution's social compact by employing a clearly defined set of social mission metrics in order to measure our effectiveness and to inform targeted strategies that will ensure continuous improvement and accountability distinguishing institutional values is a foundational commitment to engagement and partnership in all that we do.
 Indeed, it is this commitment that draws faculty members to our institution and contributes to a growing interest by students to enroll in one of our three graduate schools.